LikertMakeR vignette

 makeCorrLoadings constructs a random correlation matrix from a given factor loadings matrix, and factor-correlations matrix.

-makeItems() is a wrapper function for lfast() and lcor() to generate synthetic rating-scale data with predefined first and second moments and a predefined correlation matrix.
+makeScales() is a wrapper function for lfast() and lcor() to generate items or summated scales with predefined first and second moments and a predefined correlation matrix.
+This function replaces makeItems() and now includes multi-item measures.

 makeItemsScale() generates a random dataframe of scale items based on a predefined summated scale with a desired Cronbach’s Alpha.